nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

-Test Scenario 1: There are groups stored. <br>
+Test Scenario 1: No groups are currently stored in the application.
-1. Test Command: `group /list` <br>
+* Test Command: `group /list` <br>
-   Expected: A message should be printed displaying the list of all the groups.
+  Expected: An error message should be printed, indicating that no groups are stored in SplitLah.

-Test Scenario 2: There are currently no groups stored. <br>
+Test Scenario 2: At least 1 group exists in the application.
-1. Test Command: `group /list` <br>
+* Test Command: `group /list`<br>
-   Expected: An error message should be printed indicating that there are currently no groups stored.
+  Expected: A table summarising the details of all existing groups should be printed.

 <hr>